Getting migraines during pregnancy? It’s common. But it’s important to know what’s just a bad headache and what’s more serious. Here’s what to do.

 Do migraines during pregnancy affect your baby?

-But—and this is important—it’s possible that some migraine medications can affect your little one.
+But—and this is important—some migraine medications can affect your little one.

 What can I do for a migraine while pregnant?